Stress and Addiction: What You Should Know

 Holistic therapies help with stress by way of teaching the mind to deal with discomfort and distress more effectively instead of using pharmaceuticals.
 The mechanism of treatment for this option is the promotion of mental stability and healthy habits to cleanse the body of toxins from addiction.
 Seemingly, this approach targets the mind and spirit to heal the body.
 Some treatment strategies in holistic therapy are yoga, meditation, acupuncture, and art therapy among others.

 Other than holistic treatment approaches, co morbid stress and addiction can also be treated through a wide range of integrated treatment programs that include:

-Detoxification.
-There is always the risk of substance abuse leading to stress and vice versa.
+- Detoxification.
+There is always the risk of substance use disorder leading to stress and vice versa.
 To treat co-occurring stress and addiction, medical staff at a rehab center can elect to wean the person off a substance until the withdrawal symptoms (including stress) tapers off.